seedstack/website/content/docs/maven-plugin/package.md

         <td>classpathEntries</td>
         <td>List of strings</td>
         <td>No</td>
         <td>The classpath entries to add to the application classpath.
+        <br/>Relative paths are resolved to the location of the
+        capsule JAR.
-Relative paths are resolved to the location of the capsule JAR.
-The current user home path (~) can be used.</td>
+        <br/>The current user home path (~) can be used.</td>
     </tr>
     <tr>
         <td>systemProperties</td>